benedictwaweru/agri-action/README.md

-﻿# Agricultural Monitoring and Action System with MongoDB, Express, React and Node
+﻿# Agricultural Marketplace, and Monitoring System with MongoDB, Express, React and Node